 Military Parole in Place (PIP) in Dallas

-Apply for Parole in Place With Nathan Christensen P.C.
+Apply for Parole in Place With Christensen Immigration Attorneys

 As of 2013, parole in place (or PIP) is a program allowing undocumented family members of U.S. citizen military personnel to adjust their immigration status despite entering the country unlawfully.
 Non-citizen family members can apply for a green card without needing to first leave the United States.